 Funchal is a vibrant city with a Mediterranean climate and beautiful mountainous landscape.
 One way to experience its natural beauty is to visit the Jardim Botânico.
 This botanical garden neatly and creatively showcases indigenous and exotic plants species from the island and around the world.
 It’s also home to the Natural History Museum.
 You can also visit the Monte Palace Tropical Garden which houses a large collection of plants from around the world in a park dotted with lakes, ponds and waterfalls.
 Travel to the gardens with the Funchal Cable Car, which provides stunning views of the city and the Atlantic Ocean as it rises above the orange rooftops.
 When you’re ready to head back, take the fun way down the hill in a wooden sled known on the Toboggan Run.
 Once back inside the city, view the local art work by taking a stroll through Rua Santa Maria in the Old Town.
 While you’re there, stop by one of its many restaurants and boutiques for a meal or some shopping.
 At the end of the day, wind down with a glass of fine Madeira wine.

 Don't Forget Before you Fly

 Before embarking on your return flights to Funchal, it is a good idea to get some euro for your travels.
 If you decide to exchange or take out money on arrival, FNC has ATMs on all three levels, as well as a currency exchange before security on level 0.
-Since Portugal is part of the EU, there is no visa requirement for British nationals travelling to Funchal.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 You can stay as a tourist for up to three months and must apply for a Registration Certificate from the local Camara Municipal if you wish to stay longer.